 El Niño Food Crisis

-60 million people around the world face hunger as a result of the strongest El Niño ever recorded – the climate phenomenon that develops in the tropical Pacific and brings extreme weather to several regions of the world.
+In late 2015 and through 2016, 60 million people around the world face hunger as a result of the strongest El Niño ever recorded – the climate phenomenon that develops in the tropical Pacific and brings extreme weather to several regions of the world.
 The 2015/2016 “super El Niño”, combined with climate change, brought severe droughts, erratic rains and flooding to parts of Africa, the Pacific, Asia, the Caribbean and Central and South America.

-The onset of a powerful El Niño has compounded the pressures that many communities already face from climate change, including shifting rainfall patterns and more extreme weather.
+The onset of a powerful El Niño compounded the pressures that many communities already face from climate change, including shifting rainfall patterns and more extreme weather.
 Worryingly, recent research suggests that these particularly strong El Niño events may occur twice as often as in the past.
 The countries most affected by the combined impacts of climate change and El Nino are often the least equipped to adapt.

 What Oxfam is doing to mitigate the impacts of El Niño